History of Zakynthos: Zakynthos Committee

 Dionysios Romas was inaugurated in the Filiki Etaireia in April 1819; and shortly after, he turned his mansion in Zakynthos town into a meeting place of many Revolutionary chieftains and fighters who had found refuge on the island – including Kolokotronis.
 Together with Kolokotronis they met with the French General, Danzello, who helped them develop the plans of the Greek War of Independence.
 In 1820, the British colonial police raided Roma's mansion suspecting that he had been hiding secret nationalist documents.
 A lower ranking English freemason came to his defence, claiming the documents were Masonic and thus the British colonial authorities ceased all action against him.
 Nevertheless, to avoid the possibility of being arrested again, Dionysios Romas departed for Venice where he remained for four years.

-In early 1825, Muhammad Ali of Egypt agreed with the Ottoman Turks to send his son Ibrahim Pasha to Greece.
-Ibrahim Pasha landed at Methoni on 24 February 1825, and a month later he was joined by his army of 10,000 infantry and 1,000 cavalry.
+In 1825, Muhammad Ali of Egypt agreed with the Ottoman Turks to send his son Ibrahim Pasha to Greece.
+Ibrahim Pasha landed at Methoni in February, and a month later he was joined by his army of 10,000 infantry and 1,000 cavalry.
 The Greeks were taken by surprise.
 Ibrahim proceeded to defeat the Greek garrison on the small island of Sphacteria off the coast of Messenia.
 Ibrahim ravaged the Western Peloponnese and killed Papaflessas at the Battle of Maniaki.
 The Greeks were now in disarray.
 To stop the Egyptians they released Kolokotronis from captivity but he too was unsuccessful.
 By the end of June, Ibrahim had captured the city of Argos and was within striking distance of Nauplion.
 The city was saved by General Makriyannis and Dimitrios Ypsilantis.
 Ibrahim's eventually left for Tripolis.
 At the same time, the Ottoman Turkish armies in Central Greece were besieging the city of Missolonghi for the third time.

 The Zakynthos Committee was now working on improving supply to send munitions and food, including the chartering of boats often captained by Zakynthians, to Messolonghi and Navarino that were threatened by Ibrahim's Egyptian forces.
 Extensive financial resources were provided by donors – including Dionysios Romas himself.
 The Zakynthos Committee also worked on improving the finances of the Revolutionary Government so as to protect the thousands of women and children refugees, aid in the release of captives and the further organization of volunteer fighters.
 They also managed spy links into Ibrahim's camp.
 Perhaps most importantly, they applied to the English for support and protection, or, better known as the Act of Submission.
 The Deed was drafted by Dionysios Romas, Panagiotis Stefanou and Konstantinos Dragonas, with the cooperation with the high commissioner in Corfu, Frederic Adam.